chrishenri/rw3d_manual/docs/source/methods.rst

 The presence of stagnant water in micro- and meso-pores at the grain scale, as well as the inclusion of low-permeability zones at the field scale, often leads to the conceptualization of porous media as comprising two distinct regions:

 - a mobile region, where advection and dispersion dominate transport, and
-- an immobile region, where transport is primarily diffusion-limited :cite:p:`vangenuchten76,neretnieks80,Cunningham1997,carrera98,Zinn`.
+- an immobile region, where transport is primarily diffusion-limited.
-Mass exchange between these regions occurs due to concentration gradients, allowing solutes initially present in the mobile domain to diffuse into the immobile zone, where they may become temporarily trapped and subsequently released over time :cite:p:debarros13.
+Mass exchange between these regions occurs due to concentration gradients, allowing solutes initially present in the mobile domain to diffuse into the immobile zone, where they may become temporarily trapped and subsequently released over time.

 This dual-domain conceptual model has gained significant attention for its ability to reproduce highly asymmetric concentration profiles observed in field studies :cite:p:`harvey00,huang00,li00,haggerty00`.